 When visiting other parts of Belgium, not run by STIB, it is possible to buy tickets for their transportation online as well.

-Ask for advice from your university’s relevant office.
+Ask for advice from your university’s relevant office or apply through your university’s application website for more reliable experience.